sheilateozy/ssic-classifier/README.md

 <img src="./assets/webapp_screenshot.png" width="700">

 ## About
 This project builds a text classifier to classify firms into categories of business activities (target) based on the Singapore Standard Industrial Classification (SSIC) framework, using free-text descriptions of their business activities (feature).
-This is done by fine-tuning and ensembling multiple pre-trained large language models (LLMs) via a model soup.
+This is done by fine-tuning and ensembling multiple pre-trained BERT models via a model soup.

 This classifier aims to be employed in front-facing services by Singapore's Accounting and Corporate Regulatory Authority (ACRA) to aid new firm registrants in selecting the most appropriate SSIC code.